erozk/Net6RedisSql/ReadMe.md

-.NET 6 Web API for Redis Cache, Distributed Lock, Sqlite

- with Dependency Injection
+# .NET 6 Web API for Redis Cache, Distributed Lock, Sqlite with Dependency Injection

-* ORMs and Databases can be immplemented optionally
+* ORMs and Databases can be implemented optionally

     - In the project > Entity Framework Core, Redis and Sqlite were used

-1- Sqlite DB Migration
+# Sqlite DB Migration Reference

-# Project Reference
     dotnet add package Microsoft.EntityFrameworkCore

     dotnet add package Microsoft.EntityFrameworkCore.Sqlite